MikaelMayer/StringSolver/README.md

 }
 ```

+## Providing input/output examples

-The other ways to add input in Flashfill are the following, given that c is a flashfill instance.
+The other ways to add input/output examples in Flashfill are the following, given that c is a flashfill instance.

 ```Scala
 // Exactly one input and one output